Bottom-up rewriting for words and terms: Inverse-preservation of recognizability

 (we assume that $\RR \neq \emptyset$ hence that $2 \leq \|\RR\|$ in the above majorization: for $\RR = \emptyset$, anyway, the computation of $\BB$ consists of taking $\BB := \AA$, which takes no time ).
 The construction of the system $\SS_1^0$ is straightforward, thus takes a time polynomial in $\|\SS_1^0\|$.
 The computation, from $\AA$ and $\SS_1^0$, of a \fta $\AA'$ recognizing $(\to^*_{\SS_1^0\cup \AA})[Q_f]$ takes a time polynomial in $\|\AA\| + \|\SS_1^0\|$ by Theorem \ref{t-grounddescendants_in_P}.
 By inequality (\ref{e-maj-for-cardS1}), $\|\AA\| + \|\SS_1^0\| \leq \|\RR\|^{5 \cdot k \cdot \A^{k-1}(\RR)} \cdot \|\AA\|^{\A^k(\RR)}$, which is a polynomial in $\|\RR\|^{k \cdot \A^{k-1}(\RR)} \cdot \|\AA\|^{\A^k(\RR)}$.
 Let $\FF'\subseteq \FF $ be the subset of symbols that have at least one occurrence either in the transitions of $\AA$ or in the rules of $\RR$.
 Finally, $\BB$ is obtained from $\AA'$ by performing the direct-product of $\AA'$ with a \fta recognizing $\TT(\FF')$.
 The overall computation of $\BB$ thus takes a time polynomial in $|\FF|' \cdot \|\RR\|^{k \cdot \A^{k-1}(\RR)} \cdot \|\AA\|^{\A^k(\RR)}$.
 Since we assumed that $k \geq 2,\A(\RR) \geq 1, \| \RR \| \geq 2$, it is also a polynomial in

-{\bf Step 2}: Let $\RR$ be a general TRS (which, possibly, possesses some empty lhs).\\ The transformation $\RR \mapsto \RR_1$ defined in \S \ref{s-variable-lhs}, is a polynomial reduction of the general case to the subcase treated in step 1. \end{sketch}\\ Note that, for every fixed parameters $k \geq 1$ and $\A(\RR)$, the construction of the set of ancestors of a rational set for some TRS $\RR$ in $\BU^-(k)$ can be achieved in polynomial time.
+{\bf Step 2}: Let $\RR$ be a general TRS (whith, possibly, some variable lhs or rhs).\\ The transformation $\RR \mapsto \RR_1$ defined in \S \ref{s-variable-lhs}, is a polynomial reduction of the general case to the subcase treated in step 1 of this proof (see Lemma \ref{l-RR-embedded-in-RR1}) . \end{sketch}\\ Note that, for every fixed parameters $k \geq 1$ and $\A(\RR)$, the construction of the set of ancestors of a rational set for some TRS $\RR$ in $\BU^-(k)$ can be achieved in polynomial time.
 In general, for a fixed $\A(\RR)$ and variable $k$, the dependency in $k$ is double exponential.
 In the case of unary terms we get only an exponential complexity. \begin{corollary} Let $k \geq 2$, let $\FF$ be a signature with symbols of arity $\leq 1$, let $\AA$ be some \fta recognizing a language $T \subseteq \TT(\FF)$ and let $\RR$ be a finite rewriting system in $\BU^-(k)$.
 One can compute a \fta $\BB$ recognizing $(\to^*_\RR)[T]$ in time polynomial w.r.t.

-\end{corollary} \begin{proof} If $\A(\RR)= 1$, just replace $\A(\RR)$ by the integer $1$ in the conclusion of Theorem \ref{t-complexityT}.
+\end{corollary} \begin{proof} If $\A(\RR)= 1$, just replace $\A(\RR)$ by the integer $1$ in the conclusion of Theorem \ref{t-complexityT2}.
 If $\A(\RR) =0$, the result follows from Theorem \ref{t-grounddescendants_in_P}. \end{proof}